ajipelumi/partnerup/README.md

     - GitHub API documentation: for accessing GitHub data using the API
     - PyGitHub documentation: for working with GitHub API
     - Flask documentation: for working with the Flask web framework
+    - Bootstrap documentation: for working with Bootstrap components

 - **Design**
     - Balsamiq: wireframing and prototyping tool